seng499-company1/backend/README.md

 $ pip install requests
 ```

-Next, simply run the `pytest` from the repo root to run all tests.
+Next, start the flask app by following the instructions under API section and then simply run the `pytest` from the repo root to run all tests.
 See pytest documentation for other test configurations.